HARIPRASHAAD-RA/MODULE-8/Hackerrank:Find Students with the Second Lowest Grade.md

 # 🎓 Hackerrank:Python Program to Find Students with the Second Lowest Grade

-This program reads student names and their corresponding grades, identifies the **second lowest grade**, and prints the names of all students who have that grade in **alphabetical order**.
+This program reads student names and their corresponding grades, identifies the *second lowest grade, and prints the names of all students who have that grade in **alphabetical order*.

 ---